How politics is shaping tourism in Nepal, Bhutan and Tibet?

 Nepal, Bhutan, and Tibet bear some uncanny similarities.
 For instance, all three of them are landlocked, boast of majestic Himalayans, and are home to world’s devoted Buddhist population.
 Although these regions have their own distinguished history and culture, the primary reason travelers knit plans to travel here is the mountains.
-That is another common factor for you.
+That is another common factor for you. to know more about current politics please call us.

 Despite the cultural and geographical parallels, if you look at these regions through political lenses, you will be amazed at the striking differences.
 While Nepal is a fresh republic, Bhutan has a popular kingship and Tibet is a controversial autonomous region under China.
 It is a no brainer that the political scenario of any country and the ruling party’s attitude towards tourism is a crucial factor behind the future of tourism in any country.
 Here, we will discuss how the political state of the respective region is shaping its tourism.